 COURSE DAYS & TIMES:

 - Throughout the course, we will incorporate livestream events.
-The final week will include additional in-person sessions with a special focus on conversations with Vermont farmers.
+The final week will include livestream interviews and virtual farm visits with Vermont farmers.

 By the end of this course, students will be able to: